metagenopolis/CroCoDeEL_auxillary/simulate_conta_rarefaction_wf/README.md

   --conta_desc_table <path_to_description_table.tsv> \
   --output_dir <path_to_output_dir>
  ```
-### Optional Parameters

-You can use the same optional parameters as the Meteor workflow.

 ---

 ## Output Files

-The output directory contains the following main file:
+The output directory will contain the following file:
 * `<project_name>.contaminated_samples.meteor2_species_ab_profiles.tsv`
-  Species abundance table based on estimated genome coverage (rows: MSPs, columns: samples).
+  This is a species abundance table, where rows represent species (as MSPs) and columns represent samples.
   This file is compatible with CroCoDeEL.

-As well as the [`meteor2`](./meteor2_wf) workflow output files.

 ---